-The student publication 'Write On' is no longer printed however back copies are available if tutors are looking for extra reading material for their student.
+'Write On' is no longer printed, however back copies are available if tutors are looking for extra reading material for their student.
 Please contact Central Office by phone or email and we will send you a magazine.

 Student Progress Page and Database

 One of our tutors has provided a fantastic tip for accessing internet resources.
 Lana has pointed out that if you want to save a You Tube video (rather than using up WiFi and data usage playing it over and over again online), change the URL by putting an 'ss' in front of it.
 For example, to save the BBC documentary The Human Mind (part 1) - type .
 This will take you to a site called 'Save from Net' and from there you can download it.